 It's also a great outdoor activity that allows you to greatly social distance.

-A disclaimer on murals: They are like living, breathing things.
+A disclaimer about murals: They are like living, breathing things.
 They could be there one day and gone the next, painted over by another commissioned artist or changed with the evolution of a city.
-We do our best to keep up with murals but it’s possible you could arrive and what we’ve posted isn’t there.
-If that’s the case, please understand we can’t be everywhere at all times.
+We do our best to keep up with murals but it's possible you could arrive and what we've posted isn't there.
+If that's the case, please understand we can't be everywhere at all times.
 Hopefully a mural has gone up in its place.
 Feel free to add a comment to this post or contact us to inform us of any mural changes.

 Parade of Humanity Chapel Hill Mural

 The simple neutral color palette of this mural is perhaps what makes it stand out.
 It's one of the most well known murals in Chapel Hill.